instantfred/ToDoApp/README.md

 ## Setup
 Navigate to the folder containing ***requirements.txt*** in it: `cd ToDoApp`.
 - In terminal type `pip install -r requirements.txt`
-- This will install all the required dependancies for the project.
+- This will install all the required dependencies for the project.

 ## Development
 Run the project with `uvicorn main:app --reload`